Jake-woods/gif-generator/README.md

 - [x] Comment work

 ## What needs doing
-- [ ] A search history with local storage
+- [ ] A search history using local storage
 - [ ] Change it so random gif is done through API
 - [ ] Append all gifs to body (maybe)